 Why Should I think About Refinancing my Mortgage?

-Well, there are several reasons to refinance your existing mortgage.
+There are several reasons to refinance your existing mortgage.

 You can take advantage of low-interest rates

 Homeowners with a variable rate mortgage are expected to pay three months interest as a penalty.
 On the other hand, if you hold a fixed rate mortgage, you are required to pay a penalty of more than three months interest.
-In some cases, you might be required to pay IRD or interest rate differential penalty.
+In some cases, you might be required to pay interest rate differential (IRD) penalty.

 Access home equity